nescafe-gold/nescafe-dotfiles/README.md

 > **For example, the .zshenv file has only the following variable inside:**
 >ZDOTDIR=$HOME/.config/zsh
 >
->This variable is telling zsh to look inside ~/.config/zsh for the .zshenv, .zshrc, etc. file.
+>This variable is telling zsh to look inside ~/.config/zsh for the .zshenv, .zshrc, etc. file(s).

 1. Copy the zshenv file from this repo into your home directory
 ````